50054-cdpa/notes/sign_analysis_lattice.md

 | 0 | $\top$ | + | - | 0 | $\bot$ |
 | $\bot$ | $\bot$ | $\bot$ | $\bot$ | $\bot$ | $\bot$ |

+Where the first column from the 2nd rows onwards are the left operand and the first row from the 2nd column onwards are the right operand.
 Similarly we can define the other abstract operators

 | -- | $\top$ | + | - | 0 | $\bot$ |